 What a country.

-And so, early one September morning, there we are, staring up from the valley at the immense, the mysterious, Mount Olympus.
+Early one September morning, there we are, staring up from the valley at an immense, and mysterious, Mount Olympus.

 Setting off in glorious sunshine, the lower reaches of the mountain are full of lush woods with birdsong and butterflies and deserted pools where we can swim in the water alongside breast-stroking frogs.